AaltoSciComp/scicomp-docs/rse/portfolio.rst

-Releasing a microscope control code (M)
+Releasing a microscope control code (S)
 ---------------------------------------

 A researcher had created a code in Python to control a physical